SamuelSwartzberg/flashcardifying_text_temp/phon-temp.md

 ##### monopthongs/dipthongs

-TODO

 Monopthong and dipthong are two kinds of vowels often distinguished.
-A monopthong is a vowel sound that stays the same during its articulation = includes one vowel.
+A monopthong is a vowel sound that stays the same during its articulation.
-A dipthong is a vowel sound that changes between two vowels during articulation = includes two vowels.
+A dipthong is a vowel sound that changes between two vowels during articulation.
 A monopthong may be called a pure, a dipthong an impure vowels.
 Since a dipthong changes from one vowel to another, it may also be called a glide.

 #### relative articulation

-TODO

-In phonetics and phonology, relative articulation is description of the manner and place of articulation of a speech sound relative to some reference point.
-Dimensions of relative articulation: advanced/retracted, raised/lowered, centralized/mid-centralized and more rarely advanced/retracted tongue root
+Relative articulation is the modification of the articulation of a phone relative to some reference point. e.g. advanced/retracted, raised/lowered, centralized/mid-centralized and more rarely advanced/retracted tongue root

+##### forms of relative articulation

+advanced = fronted
+retracted = backed
-An advanced or fronted sound is one that is pronounced farther to the front of the vocal tract than some reference point. a retracted or backed sound is one that is pronounced farther to the back of the vocal tract.
+An advanced/retracted sound is one that is pronounced farther to the front/back of the vocal tract than some reference point.
-A raised sound is articulated with the active articulator raised higher than some reference point A lowered sound is articulated with the active articulator lowered lower than some reference point A centralized vowel is a vowel that is more central (front-back) than some point of reference.
+A raised/lowered sound is articulated with the active articulator raised higher/lower than some reference point A centralized vowel is a vowel that is more central (front-back) than some point of reference.
 Mid-centralized vowels are closer to the midpoint of the vowel space than their referent vowels.
-A sound with advanced or retracted tongue root has the base/root of the tongue move forward/backward, expanding/shringking the pharyngeal cavity.
+A sound with advanced or retracted tongue root has the root of the tongue move forward/backward, expanding/shringking the pharyngeal cavity.
 A sound with retracted tongue root may also be seen as pharyngealized.

-advanced|◌̟ or ◌˖
-retracted|◌̠ or ◌˗
-raised|◌̝  or ◌˔
-lowered|◌̞ or ◌˕
+##### IPA

+The IPA diacritic for advanced/retracted, raised/lowered, advanced/retracted tongue root generally appears below the IPA symbol.
+The IPA diacritic for advanced/retracted, raised/lowered, advanced/retracted tongue root generally appears to the right of the IPA symbol if there is no more room

+table:relative articulation|IPA symbol
+advanced|［◌̟］
+retracted|［◌̠］
+raised|［◌̝］
+lowered|［◌̞］
 centered|［◌̈］
 mid-centralized|［◌̽］
-Advanced Tongue Root   ［◌̘］
+Advanced Tongue Root|［◌̘］
-Retracted Tongue Root   ［◌̙］
+Retracted Tongue Root|［◌̙］

 ### IPA

+#### general principles

+If there is no 'room' beneath an IPA symbol, you place a diacritic that would normally go there above instead.

 #### consonants